linyuxuanlin/Wiki_MkDocs/docs/en/DockerCompose-镜像编排工具.md

   db-data:
 ```

-In a `compose.yaml` file, the following parameters are typically included:
+In a `compose.yaml` file, you typically include the following parameters:

-- **version**: Used to display the version information of the compose file.
-It is associated with the Docker Engine version, and updated versions may have new functional features or syntax.
-Please refer to the official documentation [**Compose file versions and upgrading**](https://docs.docker.com/compose/compose-file/compose-versioning/).
+- **version**: This field is used solely to display the version information of the Compose file.
+It is associated with the Docker Engine version, and newer versions may introduce additional functionality features or syntax changes.
+For more information, please refer to the official documentation [**Compose file versions and upgrading**](https://docs.docker.com/compose/compose-file/compose-versioning/).

-- **services**: Defines the various services (containers) included in this compose file.
-Each service is an independent container and can define its image, port mapping, environment variables, etc.
+- **services**: This section defines the various services (containers) included in this Compose file.
+Each service represents an independent container, and you can specify details such as its image, port mappings, environment variables, and more.

-- **container_name**: Container name, not required, but must not have duplicate names.
+- **container_name**: This is the name of the container, not mandatory, but must be unique within the Compose file.

-- **networks**: Defines the network configuration between services.
-Custom networks can be created and services can be connected to these networks to achieve communication between containers.
+- **networks**: This section defines the network configurations between services.
+You can create custom networks and connect services to these networks to facilitate communication between containers.

-- **volumes**: Defines the mount configuration of the container's volumes.
-Directories or files in the container can be associated with directories or files on the host to achieve data persistence and sharing.
-Equivalent to the `-v` parameter in Docker CLI.
+- **volumes**: This section defines the volume mounting configuration for containers.
+It allows you to associate directories or files within the container with directories or files on the host, enabling data persistence and sharing.
+It is equivalent to the `-v` parameter in Docker CLI.

-- **environment** (or `env_file`): Specifies the file name and path of the container's environment variables, and specifies that the environment variables are loaded from this file.
-If there are no configured environment variables, they can be ignored.
-If the environment variables are in the current directory and named `.env`, they can also be omitted.
-Equivalent to the `-e` parameter in Docker CLI.
+- **environment** (or `env_file`): This field specifies the file name and path for the container's environment variables or indicates that these variables should be loaded from the specified file.
+If there are no environment variables to configure, you can omit this field.
+If the environment variables are in a file named `.env` in the current directory, it can also be omitted.
+This is similar to the `-e` parameter in Docker CLI.

-- **build**: Start using the built image.
-Specify the path of the Dockerfile file.
+- **build**: This option allows you to start the container using a built image and specifies the path to the Dockerfile.

-- **image**: Specifies the image used by the container.
-Public images in the image repository can be used, or local Dockerfile files can be specified.
+- **image**: It specifies the image to be used for the container.
+You can use images from public image repositories or specify a local Dockerfile.

-- **ports**: Defines the port mapping relationship between the container and the host, and can also specify the mapping protocol (TCP or UDP).
-Equivalent to the `-p` parameter in Docker CLI.
+- **ports**: This field defines the port mapping relationship between the container and the host machine and allows you to specify the mapping protocol (TCP or UDP).
+This is similar to the `-p` parameter in Docker CLI.

-- **depends_on**: Defines the dependency relationship between services.
-One or more service names can be specified to indicate that the current service depends on the startup of these services.
+- **depends_on**: This field defines the dependency relationships between services.
+You can specify one or more service names, indicating that the current service depends on the successful startup of these services.

-- **restart**: Defines the restart strategy for the container.
-It can be set to `no` (no automatic restart), `always` (always automatically restart), `unless-stopped` (automatically restart unless the container is manually stopped), or `on-failure` (only automatically restart when it crashes).
-Equivalent to the `--restart` parameter in Docker CLI.
+- **restart**: This field defines the container's restart strategy.
+It can be set to `no` (no automatic restart), `always` (always automatically restart), `unless-stopped` (automatically restart, unless manually stopped), or `on-failure` (only restart on failure).
+This is similar to the `--restart` parameter in Docker CLI.

-- **command**: Specifies the command to be executed when the container starts, which can be used to override the default startup command in the container image.
+- **command**: It specifies the command to be executed when the container starts, which can be used to override the default startup command in the container image.

-- **volumes_from**: Specifies the source container from which the container is to mount volumes.
+- **volumes_from**: This field specifies the source container from which the container should mount volumes.

 ## Some Common Docker Compose Commands

-Here are some common Docker Compose commands used to manage and operate services defined in the `compose.yaml` file:
+Here are some commonly used Docker Compose commands for managing and operating the services defined in the `compose.yaml` file:

-- `docker compose up`: Builds the images defined in the compose file and starts the containers.
-If necessary, it will automatically build the images (if the Dockerfile has changed) and then start all the defined services.
-Use the `-d` parameter to start in the background.
+- `docker compose up`: This command builds the images defined in the compose file and starts the containers.
+If necessary, it will automatically build images (if the Dockerfile has changed) and then start all the defined services.
+To start in the background, add the `-d` parameter.

-- `docker compose down`: Stops and removes all containers, networks, and volumes defined in the compose file.
-It will stop running services and clean up all related resources.
+- `docker compose down`: This command stops and removes all containers, networks, and volumes defined in the compose file.
+It stops running services and cleans up all related resources.

-- `docker compose pull`: Pulls all images defined in the compose file or updates the images.
+- `docker compose pull`: This command pulls all the images defined in the compose file or is used to update images.

-- `docker compose start`: Starts the containers already created in the compose file without recreating the containers or rebuilding the images.
+- `docker compose start`: It starts the containers created in the compose file without recreating containers or rebuilding images.

-- `docker compose stop`: Stops the containers already created in the compose file without removing the containers.
+- `docker compose stop`: This command stops the containers created in the compose file but does not remove them.

-- `docker compose restart`: Restarts the containers already created in the compose file.
+- `docker compose restart`: It restarts the containers created in the compose file.

-- `docker compose pause`: Pauses the containers already created in the compose file, temporarily stopping them from running.
+- `docker compose pause`: This command pauses the containers created in the compose file, temporarily halting their execution.

-- `docker compose unpause`: Resumes the paused containers in the compose file, allowing them to continue running.
+- `docker compose unpause`: This command resumes the containers in the compose file that have been paused, allowing them to continue running.

-- `docker compose ps`: Shows the status of **all** running containers in the compose file.
+- `docker compose ps`: Displays the status of **all** containers running in the compose file.

-- `docker compose logs`: Views the log output of the containers in the compose file.
+- `docker compose logs`: View the log output of the containers in the compose file.

-- `docker compose exec`: Executes a command in a running container in the compose file.
-For example, `docker exec -it [compose-name] /bin/bash`.
+- `docker compose exec`: Executes a command within a running container in the compose file, for example, `docker exec -it [compose-name] /bin/bash`.

 These are some common commands, and you can also execute `docker compose --help` to see more available commands.

 ## Environment Variables

-In Docker Compose, although environment variables are not mandatory, it is recommended to use them more often because of the following advantages:
+In Docker Compose, while environment variables are not mandatory, they are highly recommended for several reasons:

-1. **Flexibility and Configurability**: Easily adjust application configuration information without modifying Docker images or rebuilding containers.
+1. **Flexibility and Configurability**: Easily adjust application configuration without modifying Docker images or rebuilding containers.

-2. **Security and Isolation**: By storing sensitive information in environment variables instead of directly in code or configuration files, and authorizing environment variables separately, the security of the application can be improved.
+2. **Security and Isolation**: By storing sensitive information in environment variables rather than directly in code or configuration files, you can enhance the security of your application.

-3. **Cross-Platform Compatibility**: Different operating systems or platforms can pass different configuration information through environment variables without modifying configuration files or image code.
+3. **Cross-Platform Compatibility**: Different operating systems or platforms can pass different configuration information via environment variables, avoiding the need to modify configuration files or image code.

-4. **Simplified Deployment and Management**: By using environment variables uniformly to configure parameters for different containers, duplicate content in configuration files can be reduced, making the entire process clearer and easier to maintain.
+4. **Simplified Deployment and Management**: Standardizing the use of environment variables to configure various container parameters reduces redundancy in configuration files, making the whole process clearer and easier to maintain.

-5. **Integration and Automation**: By combining with CI/CD and automation tools, application configuration parameters can be automatically passed to Docker containers, achieving automated deployment and integration.
+5. **Integration and Automation**: By integrating with CI/CD and automation tools, you can automatically pass application configuration parameters to Docker containers, enabling automated deployment and integration.

-An environment variable is a file with a `.env` suffix, usually created directly in the same directory as `compose.yaml` with a name like `.env`.
-Here is an example:
+Environment variables are typically stored in a file with a `.env` extension.
+This file is usually created in the same directory as the `compose.yaml` file.
+Here's an example:

 ```dotenv title=".env"
 TAG=v1.5
 ```

-Environment variables can be called directly in `compose.yaml`:
+In the `compose.yaml` file, you can directly reference environment variables:

 ```yaml title="compose.yaml"
 services: